Lucia13x/Weather_App/README.md

 Here's how to get started:
 1. Register at OpenWeatherMap: Sign up on the OpenWeatherMap website to create an account.
 For the purpose of this app a free subscription is enough.
 2. Retrieve Your API Key: After registering, log in to your OpenWeatherMap account and navigate to your profile.
 Click on "My API keys" to generate a personal API key.
-Copy this key as you'll need to paste it into the designated line in the code (indicated as api_key).
+Copy this key as you'll need to paste it into the designated line in the code (line 138, indicated as api_key).

 With your API key ready, you're all set to use the Weather App:
 1. Run the Code: Execute the provided code.
 A popup window will appear.